-There are several different types of eating disorder.
+There are several different types of eating disorders.
 Symptoms vary accordingly to the type.
-Types of eating disorder include…

 There can be various reasons eating disorders to develop.
 This is often due to a combination of biological, psychological or environmental factors.